carpentries/carpentries.org-archive/pages/membership.md

 <strong>Instructor Trainer Training</strong>

 Each year we provide training for a small number of qualified individuals to become Instructor Trainers.
 This training requires a significant time commitment and has limited availability.
 The cost to support an individual through this training is $10,000.
-As each active Trainer at a member organisation earns a $5,000 discount on the membership price, and can support in-house Instructor Training, an Instructor Trainer Training seat generally pays for itself within two years.
+Each active Trainer at a member organisation earns a $5,000 discount on the membership price and can support in-house Instructor Training.
+An Instructor Trainer seat generally pays for itself within two years.

 <strong>Workshops</strong>

-Each Platinum membership includes 6 Centrally-Organised workshops\* and unlimited Self-Organised workshops.\*\*
+Each Platinum membership includes unlimited self-organised workshops.
+Centrally organised workshops can be added to any membership for 50% of the A la Carte price

 <strong>Discounts</strong>